New Homes Index: July 2022

 This is a period where a focus on detail and a rigorous, strategic approach to audience selection and messaging will be vital, but it’s not necessarily a looming disaster.
 The uptick in sessions offers a reason to be cheerful: yes it’s likely a response to increased investment, but investing into paid search is only effective if someone actually clicks, and in July they clearly did click.

 There’s also solace to be found in the share of new vs returning users: reaching 60% for the first time since December, the new user metric suggests that a higher than normal proportion of web users last month were just setting out on their homebuying journey.
 Or possibly, given the increasing value of sustainable living while fuel prices escalate, more people already on the journey to buy a home began to consider new build last month.
-In the context of a growing total session volume, this increased share for new users is particularly encouraging: the growth in share represents a genuine growth in absolute volume and not merely a diminishing of the volume of new users, as will have been the case in December.
+In the context of a growing total session volume, this increased share for new users is particularly encouraging: the growth in share represents a genuine growth in absolute volume and not merely a diminishing of the volume of returning users, as will have been the case in December.

 Growing new homes’ share of total transactions is always a key objective when the overall market begins to shrink, and it’s here where marketing can really prove its worth; identifying and communicating with in-market consumers and reaching out to them with appropriate reasons to buy new will be essential as the economic situation begins to decline.